 In year 1 of the program, basic materia medica and formulas are covered with emphasis on real clinical case application and a patient centered perspective.
 Single herbs and formulas are taught together in an integrated system along with attention to deepening diagnostic skills and pattern discrimination.
 Year 2 of the program focuses on the application of formulas and modifications for a wide variety of disorders.

 Cindy Micleu will be teaching the core formulas and herbs in year 1 of this program.
+She brings 35 years of clinical practice experience, and 25+ years of teaching Chinese medicine.
 In year 2, guest instructors will teach some weekends, bringing depth, insight and experience to their particular areas of specialty.

 “The Jade Institute herb course continues to be the best investment in my practice since acupuncture school.
 Cindy Micleu is a teacher of the rarest quality— challenging, clear, deeply caring of both the integrity & practice of TCM, as well as students’ integration of the material.
 Even with the myriad details there are to absorb, involving individual herb functions and their synergistic relationships in formulas, she manages to keep it totally engaging and manageable.
 The body of knowledge I gained still surprises me.
 Small classroom discussions allow a deep understanding that can be utilized in clinic right away.
 Incredibly helpful for the honing of diagnostic skills, and visiting lecturers who, like Cindy, are the leaders in our field.
 This is an extremely special opportunity to learn from the generation of practitioners who made Chinese Medicine in the West what it is today!!” – Briana Healy, L.Ac.
 Class of 2015-7